MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

 2. Download and install the [QDK](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit).

 > [!NOTE]
-> Although there is Visual Studio for Mac the QDK extension is only compatible with Visual Studio for Windows.
+> Although there is Visual Studio for Mac, the QDK extension is only compatible with Visual Studio for Windows.

 ### To configure for another environment: